testit-tms/adapters-java/testit-adapter-cucumber5/Readme.md

 - `Adapter.addExternalId` - a dynamic method for adding unique internal autotest ID (used in Test IT)
 - `Adapter.addTitle` - a dynamic method for adding autotest name specified in the autotest card or the step.
 If not specified, the name from the displayName method is used
 - `Adapter.addDescription` - a dynamic method for adding autotest description specified in the autotest card or the step
+- `Adapter.addLabels` - a dynamic method for adding labels listed in the autotest card
 - `Adapter.addTags` - a dynamic method for adding tags listed in the autotest card
 - `Adapter.addNameSpace` - a dynamic method for adding directory in the TMS system
 - `Adapter.addClassName` - a dynamic method for adding subdirectory in the TMS system